Our TeamComing together is a beginning; keeping together is progress; working together is success. - Henry Ford

 Dr. Taşkın Padır is the Director of the Robotics and Intelligent Vehicles Research Laboratory (RIVeR Lab) at Northeastern University.
 He is an Associate Professor of Electrical and Computer Engineering at Northeastern.
 He holds Ph.D. and M.S. degrees from Purdue University.
 His research interests include human-in-the-loop robot control, medical cyber-physical systems, and intelligent vehicles.

-Dr. Philip Long is a postdoctoral researcher in Electrical and Computer Engineering at Northeastern University.
+Dr. Philip Long is an associate research scientist in Electrical and Computer Engineering at Northeastern University.
 Prior to this he worked as a robotics engineer at the Jules Verne Institute of Technological Research (IRT JV).
 He received a Ph.D. in robotics from Ecole Centrale de Nantes France, a master’s degree from the EMARO program and a Bachelor of Engineering from National University of Ireland Galway (NUIG).
 His research interests include modeling of robotic systems, sensor based control laws and human robot collaboration.

 Murphy Wonsick is a Ph.D. student in Electrical and Computer Engineering at Northeastern University.
 Murphy has received two Bachelors of Science degrees from Florida Institute of Technology, one in Computer Science and the other in Mathematical Sciences, and a Master of Science in Robotics Engineering from Worcester Polytechnic Institute.
 Murphy’s current areas of interest include human-robot interaction, human-robot heterogeneous teams for space exploration, and humanoid robotics.

 Ruofan Zang is a Ph.D. student studying Electrical and Computer Engineering at Northeastern University.
 He received his Bachelor of Science in Information Engineering from Southeast University, Jiangsu, China in 2013, and then, completed his Master of Science in Electrical and Computer Engineering from Northeastern University in 2015.
-In 2015, he started his Ph.D. study and his current area of interest is the control of Unmanned Aerial Vehicles.
+In 2015, he started his Ph.D. study and his current area of interest is motion planning for agile robotics in manufacturing environments.

 Kurt Waage is a fellow of the Gordon Engineering Leadership Program, and is currently working towards a master’s degree in mechanical engineering at Northeastern University.
 Kurt is currently working on monocular, optical flow based navigation and perception for the BIOSwimmer project at RIVeR Lab.
 Previous to NU, Kurt worked as a Non-Commissioned Office in the US Army Infantry.
 Upon exiting the military, Kurt attended Colorado State University in Fort Collins, CO where he received a Bachelor of Science in Mechanical Engineering and Aerospace Engineering.
 Kurt is interested in optical flow based navigation and perception for vehicles in harsh environments.